schnsrw/file.sync/readme.md

 docker-compose up --build
 ```

+The application will use the default MySQL configuration from `application.yml`.
-The database credentials can be tweaked via the `DB_*` environment variables in
+Database credentials can be tweaked via the `DB_*` environment variables in
 `docker-compose.yml`.

 ## 🎯 Project Goals